A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to Hardy's logical proof of contextuality

 \section{Relation to Hardy's logical proof of contextuality}

 In \cite{Hardy_Nonlocality_without_inequalities_1993} Lucien Hardy proves the (Bell) non-locality, and hence the contextuality of the correlations arising from a set of bipartite quantum states and measurements, through a logical argument that does not rely on the violation of Bell-type inequalities.
 The extremal state and measurements of Hardy's argument, as well as the chain of logical reasoning are in direct correspondence with those of the entanglement version of the FR scenario presented here.
 We explain the relationship here and also clarify how FR's construction can be seen as an alternative proof of Hardy's theorem, thereby establishing the contextuality of this scenario.

-However FR's no-go theorem regarding a logical reasoning paradox between agents is itself is a stronger statement, and we have shown in the main-text that such a paradox can always be avoided within our framework.
-In other words, while the FR chain of reasoning cannot lead to a logical paradox once implicit assumptions about settings are accounted for, the same chain of reasoning can be used in the FR setup to prove the contextuality of the scenario as Hardy did.
+However FR's claimed no-go theorem regarding a logical reasoning paradox between agents is a stronger statement, and we have shown in the main-text that such a paradox can always be avoided within our framework.
+In other words, while the FR chain of reasoning cannot lead to a logical paradox using quantum theory and classical logic (for observed outcomes) once implicit assumptions about settings are accounted for, the same chain of reasoning can be used in the FR setup to prove the contextuality of the scenario as Hardy did.
 The relationship between the FR scenario and Hardy's proof has been noted several times before in the literature (for instance, \cite{ScottAronson, Nurgalieva2018, Drezet2018, Vilasini_2019}), this section is to be considered as a concrete overview of this relationship along with additional insights provided by our framework.

 Consider the bipartite Hardy state shared between Alice and Bob and suppose that they perform a Bell type experiment on this state with the setting choices $x_1\in\{0,1\}$ for Alice and $x_2\in\{0,1\}$ for Bob and corresponding outcomes $a,b\in\{0,1\}$.
 Suppose the settings $x_1=0$, $x_2=0$ correspond to Hadamard basis ($\{\ket{+},\ket{-}\}$) measurements on the $\A$ and $\B$ subsystems respectively, in which case we take $a,b=0$ corresponding to the $+$ outcome and $a,b=1$ corresponding to the $-$ outcome.
 And let the settings $x_1=1$, $x_2=1$ correspond to computational basis ($\{\ket{0},\ket{1}\}$) measurements on the $\A$ and $\B$ subsystems.
 Hardy's argument establishes that the resulting distribution $P(a,b|x_1,x_2)$ is (Bell) non-local (and consequently, contextual), through a logical argument that does not involve a consideration of (Bell-like) inequalities.